alexmolas/alexmolas.github.io/_posts/2022-05-04-counterintuitive-coin-game.md

 Imagine the following game:

 The initial stake begins at 2 dollars and is doubled every time heads appear.
 The first time tails appear, the game ends and the player wins whatever is in the pot.
-Mathematically, the player wins $$ 2^{k+1} $$ dollars, where $$k$$ is the number of consecutive head tosses.
+Mathematically, the player wins $2^{k+1}$ dollars, where $k$ is the number of consecutive head tosses.

 The question is then, how much money would you pay to play this game?